MicrosoftDocs/learn/learn-pr/student-evangelism/test-hypothesis-by-simulating-statistics/includes/01-introduction.md

 remember that we are going to compare our simulation with Mendel's plants.
 So we should simulate the same number of plants that he had.

-Mendel grew a lot of plants.
+Mendel grew many plants.
 There were 929 plants of the variety corresponding to this model.
 So we have to sample 929 times.

 #### Generating One Value of the Statistic